 If You Missed the Signs

 When you start to notice heatstroke symptoms, it’s always better to take care of them sooner rather than later.
 But if you miss the early warning signs you can still cool the body before you have a heat stroke.
 Put ice packs on the groin, armpits, and neck where the blood flows closest to the surface.
-Other ways to cool the body include immersing the body in cool water, placing the person in a cool shower, or wrapping the person in a cool, wet blanket.
+Other ways to cool the body include cool showers or wrapping up in a cool, wet blanket.

-And never, never leave children alone in a car, even for a minute.
+It’s critical that you never, never leave children alone in a car, even for a minute.
 Children left in cars are at risk for heatstroke, which can lead to death.
-Other risks are setting the car in motion and getting injured by playing with power controls.
-Keep empty cars locked at all times to keep your kids safe from accidental injury.
+Also, make sure to keep your empty car locked at all times to keep your kids safe from accidental injury.

-Just like we mentioned above, you should also never leave children alone in or near the water.
-Watch children with care in and around water.
-Have adults take turns being “child watchers” at family events.
-Young children need to wear life jackets when playing in or near water and while on docks.
+Just like we mentioned above, you should also never leave children alone near bodies of water.
+Adults should take turns watching the kids thoroughly at family events.
+Young children need to wear life jackets or water wings.
 Children, teens, and adults should wear life jackets for boating and while swimming in lakes, rivers or the ocean.
 Unfortunately, while new toys and inflatables seem cool, they will not keep children safe.
 Life jackets are the only flotation aid you can rely on.

 Don’t limit your safety precautions based on the amount of water.
-Even small amounts of water like ponds, gallon buckets and wading pools are drowning hazards for very young children.
+Even small amounts of water like ponds, gallon buckets and shallow pools come with risks.
 Empty water from buckets and wading pools, and make sure children are supervised around water.
 If you own a pool, make sure to cover it when it is not in use.
 Ideally, all pools should have a 4-foot, self-latching fence to keep young ones out when pool time is over.
-Children should swim only when lifeguards are on duty or if an experienced swimmer is watching.
+Children should swim only when lifeguards or an experienced swimmer is watching.

 And that old wives’ tale about drowning if you try to swim too soon after eating?
 The truth is that when you are digesting food, there’s less blood flow in your body.
 This then takes away from strength, so if you had to really use your strength for undertow, you may have a problem.
 Our summer safety tip is to wait a half an hour after you eat before getting back in the water.